Published by Jeremy. Last Updated on November 14, 2023.

 Who should stay here: Tourists, those who want easy access around town, budget-minded visitors, and those willing to splurge a bit more for an incredible view.

-Things to consider: Parking is $25 per day, but the hotel’s location is convenient for those making trips around town during a visit.
+Things to consider: Parking is charged nightly, but the hotel's location is convenient for those making trips around town during a visit.

 Hampton Inn University / Medical Center